R4

 Provenance

-Dick in fact bought the boat from Michael Daly of Carrigaline who in turn had bought her from someone in Killaloe (owner unknown).
+In fact Dick advised he bought the boat from Michael Daly of Carrigaline who in turn had bought her from someone in Killaloe (owner unknown); a well travelled Rankin!